Category: ASA

 2005 ASA Men’s A Slow Pitch Nationals

-2005 held at Oklahoma City, Oklahoma
+2005 held at ASA Hall of Fame Stadium in Oklahoma City, Oklahoma.

 Champion – Long Haul/Miken Caledonia, Minnesota (West)